Edmond Heelan

 Edmond Heelan (February 5, 1868 – September 20, 1948) was an Irish-born prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Sioux City in Iowa from 1920 until his death in 1948.
+He previously served as an auxiliary bishop of the same diocese from 1919 to 1920.

 Biography

 Early life

 Edmond Heelan was born on February 5, 1868, in Elton, County Limerick, Ireland, to John and Anne (née Quish) Heelan.
 He studied philosophy and theology at All Hallows College in Dublin.

 Heelan was ordained to the priesthood in Dublin for the Diocese of Dubuque on June 24, 1890 by Bishop Abraham Brownrigg.
 After his ordination, he immigrated to United States, where he was appointed as a curate St. Raphael's Cathedral Parish in Dubuque, Iowa.
 Heelan was appointed rector at St. Raphael's in 1893.
 In 1897, he was appointed pastor of Sacred Heart Parish in Fort Dodge, Iowa.